AndrewQM/QuTAG_DataParse/README.md

     Offset: 0
     Window:3000000
 ```

-That is, the mask accepts a coincidence event if the clock channel and channel 2 timestamps for that event are within 3µs of each other.
+In this case, the 1st mask accepts a coincidence event if the clock channel and channel 2 timestamps for that event are within 3µs of each other.
+The second mask could be generated with Channel A as 2, and Channel B as 4.
+Notice how masks can be generated with two channels neither of which are the clock channel.

-The offset value is subtracted from the Channel B timestamp before checking if the timestamps of Channel A and B fall within the Window time.
+The offset value is subtracted from the Channel B timestamp before checking if the timestamps of Channel A and B fall within the window time.

 If the Channel A, Channel B, or Window parameters of a mask are left blank, the mask is deactivated and does not infuence the final calculation.